 CSAM offers an array of activities and non-curricular programs for our students and alumni.
 Distinguished speakers present on diverse topics, lectures from such luminary speakers as neuropsychologist Oliver Sacks and string theorist Brian Green have taken place.
 Seminars are hosted in all departments, welcoming internal and external presenters whose work and specializations cover countless topics.

 The College also offers a Science Professional Series that invites industry professionals to discuss what they, and their companies, look for when hiring, as well as telling our students what skills they should hone and how to get an edge over graduates from other institutions.
-A biannual pharmaceutical conference called PharmFest, and an annual Student Research Symposium maintain a modern perspective of the pharma industry and allow all of our students to showcase and improve their skills presenting research.
+An annual Student Research Symposium maintains a modern perspective of the pharma industry and allow all of our students to showcase and improve their skills presenting research.